-Yes, our testing shows using RSI on its standard setting of 14 is a profitable tool for trading.
-It beat the S&P 500 over 26 years by 45%, and produced 53% winning trades on the Dow Jones Industrial stocks.
+Yes, our testing shows that using RSI with its standard setting of 14 is a profitable tool for trading.
+It beat the S&P 500 over 26 years by 45% and produced 53% winning trades on the Dow Jones Industrial stocks.

 Limitations of Using RSI

 Although the RSI is a powerful trading tool, it should not be used in isolation.
 It is best utilized when combined with additional chart patterns and indicators.
 This will help you avoid false signals and losses due to market consolidation phases.
 Additionally, when using the RSI for buy and sell signals, ensure that stock volume confirms the validity.

 Is the RSI Indicator Accurate?

 Yes, the RSI indicator is accurate; RSI-14 on an OHLC or candlestick chart beat the S&P 500 index with a total return over 26 years of 1,283% versus 881% for buy-and-hold investors.
 Our research on the DJII indicates that RSI has a 53 percent win rate.

 After testing 820 years of data, it’s safe to say that using RSI as a trading indicator on OHLC charts for buying and selling is generally a winning strategy.
 Use this indicator on hourly charts, using the RSI-14 setting to improve your chances of trading profitability.

 Is RSI a good indicator?

 Yes, our research shows that RSI is a good indicator on a 1-hour candlestick chart with a setting of 14, producing a 53% success rate and over 53% winning trades.
 Our 26-year test of RSI on the S&P500 produced a market-beating performance of 1282% vs. a buy-and-hold performance of 881%.